ibm-cloud-docs/discovery/building.md

 -   define enrichments ([Adding enrichments](/docs/discovery?topic=discovery-configservice#adding-enrichments))
 -   normalize the results ([Normalizing data](/docs/discovery?topic=discovery-configservice#normalizing-data))

-    After you have created your custom configuration, you can upload your documents ([Adding content](/docs/discovery?topic=discovery-addcontent)).
+    After you create your custom configuration, you can upload your documents ([Adding content](/docs/discovery?topic=discovery-addcontent)).

 ## Preparing the service for your documents
 {: #preparing-the-service-for-your-documents}